swiftlang/swift-evolution/proposals/0132-sequence-end-ops.md

 ## Detailed design

-The following methods should be renamed as follows wherever they appear in the standard library, and compatibility aliases should be added for the old names which call through to the new ones.
+The following methods will be renamed as follows wherever they appear in the standard library.
+During the Swift 4 cycle, compatibility aliases will be available for the old names which call through to the new ones.

 These are simple textual substitutions; we propose no changes whatsoever to types, parameter interpretations, or other semantics.

-[Note: still need to check and update this list.]
+[**FIXME**: Need to check and update this list.]

 | Old method                                        | New method                                              |
 | ------------------------------------------------- | ------------------------------------------------------- |